thunderstore-io/Thunderstore/docs/service_layer_implementation_guide.md

 ### Integration Testing Views

 Integration tests should ensure that views handle requests and responses correctly and delegate tasks to the service layer appropriately.

+## Exception Handling

+The service layer should raise exceptions for error cases.
+Views should handle these exceptions and return appropriate HTTP responses.

+Exceptions from django.core.exceptions are to be used in the service layer.
+Django Rest Framework provides a way to handle ValidationErrors, PermissionDenied, and NotFound exceptions automatically(when using django.core.exceptions).

+Exceptions need to be manually handled in Form views(depending on where they are raised).

 ## Benefits